Mississippi: Natchez Trace Parkway

 7 Day Inn Tour

 It took 71 years to finish the entire 444-mile Natchez Trace Parkway.
-Come explore this linear national park that is full of history, natural beauty and wildlife.
-Traffic is minimal while small-town southern hospitality will be at its max.
+Come explore this designated scenic route that is full of history, natural beauty and wildlife.
+The entire Trace runs from Nashville, Tennessee to Natchez, Mississippi but we’ll explore the last section starting in Jackson, MS. Traffic is at a minimum and small-town southern hospitality will be at its best.

 The first 6 women to sign up receive 5% discounts.

 Mostly flat with some gently rolling hills.
 Moderate cycling level.
-Leisurely level with an ebike.
+Leisurely level with an electric-assist ebike.

-6 nights lodging, all breakfasts, 4 picnic and sack lunches, 5 dinners, & snacks, van support, cue sheets and trained guides.
+6 nights lodging, all breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, cue sheets, maps and GPS files, van support and trained guides.

 $195 for Specialized hybrid or road bicycle designed specifically for women. $295 for an electric-assist ebike.